News & Events

 Nationally recognized Western artists to be featured in 2nd annual Rims to Ruins event

 Mesa Verde National Park was the setting in May when "Rims to Ruins" artists painted and drew capturing the wildlife, the dramatic scenery, and dwellings of the Ancient Puebloans.
-Works of art inspired by last May's Mesa Verde Paint out, will be exhibited and available for purchase at The Wildlife Experience Museum in Parker, CO on November 5th.
+Works of art inspired by last May's Mesa Verde Paint out, are exhibited and available for purchase at The Wildlife Experience Museum in Parker, CO through January 4, 2015.
 Notable additions this year include sculpture and a "Smalls Wall," featuring pieces smaller in scale.
 Proceeds from the show and sale benefit Mesa Verde Foundation and Mesa Verde National Park.
-Reserve your tickets now for an evening of cocktails, hors d'oeuvres, and fine art, an unusual chance to purchase works from this highly celebrated group of artists.

-Tickets for the November 5th Rims to Ruins 2nd Annual Fine Art Sale & Exhibition are $75/person.
-Click HERE to purchase tickets or RSVP Online.
-For additional information or to purchase tickets by phone, please contact Ben Duke, Executive Director at Ben@mesaverdefoundation.org or 303.321.3120.
+For additional information or to purchase art, please contact Ben Duke, Executive Director at Ben@mesaverdefoundation.org or 303.321.3120.